toniclecb/springbootregistration/readme.md

   - Change configuration of properties, change default profile from pom.xml to application.properties
 - 106_devtools
   - Added spring dev tools dependency
+- 107_Exception_handler
+  - Added Exception handler and defined a class to manipulate bad requests for /date and PathVariable

 ## Tags